 - encouraging economic development and diversification that benefits the State of Nevada.

-The Office of Enterprise & Innovation has a range of resources that can be applied to your entrepreneurial endeavor to help ensure success.
+Enterprise & Innovation has a range of resources that can be applied to your entrepreneurial endeavor to help ensure success.
 First let’s define a few terms.

 What is a Spinout Company?